Skip to main content

 Point of Pride

-The School of Biological Sciences leads Illinois State with more Distinguished Professors than any other department on campus.
+The School of Biological Sciences leads Illinois State with the most Distinguished Professors of any department on campus.

 (309) 438-2651